-- The Student Activities Charter Council submits recommendations for approval /dismissal to the Dean for Student Development and Vice President of Student Life for final review and approval/dismissal.
+- The Student Activities Charter Council submits recommendations for approval /dismissal to the Senior Director for Student Activities, Associate Vice President for Student Life/Dean of Students and Vice President of Student Life for final review and approval/dismissal.

 In order for expansion to occur, 2/3 (two-thirds) of the chapters in a council must be at full chapter status as defined by the national organization.
 Expansion of Greek-letter organizations cannot exceed adding one new chapter per council per academic year.

 The formal application will include but is not limited to the following: